pdf-rs/pdf/README.md

 One easy way you can contribute is to add different PDF files to `tests/files` and see if they pass the tests (`cargo test`).

 Feel free to contribute with ideas, issues or code!
-You can also join the discussion on `#rust-pdf` on freenode.
+You can also join the discussion on `#rust-pdf` at Mozilla IRC.